nicobboi/website_tests_framework/docs/BACKEND.md

 Modify or add SQLAlchemy models in `./app/app/models/`, Pydantic schemas in `./app/app/schemas/`, API endpoints in `./app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./app/app/crud/`.

+If you want to use mockup tools instead of the real ones, uncomment the *MOCKUP_TESTS* variable in `.env`.

 ## Celery